gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Cookie Handling:
 In this flow client cookies are merged to backend cookies in case a backend cookie with the same key does not exist.

+If you have configured [external session management](#external-session-management), an external session is created for each token in the external session management service (for example, in Redis).
+Such an external session has the same expiration time as the token for which it was created.
+The application router uses the external session to store cached data, such as the exchanged tokens and destination configurations, to improve the performance by reducing roundtrips to the authentication and destination services.

 **Note**: The xsuaa JWT or IAS OIDC token is generated with the same xsuaa service or identity instance that is bound to the application router.